 What is Thanksgiving dinner without Jello salads?
 Ok, so maybe these aren’t traditional salads, but we can call them fruit salads and serve them similar to a dessert.
 They’re a classic and these are a few of our favorites.

-Cranberry Jello Salad – Easy, tangy and sweet.
+- Raspberry Cranberry Jello Salad – Easy, tangy and sweet.

-Bing Cherry Jello Salad – With cherry cola!
+- Black Cherry Jello Salad – With cherry cola!

-Cherry Pineapple Marshmallow Jello – This was my favorite Jello salad when I was younger.
+- Layered Jello – This was my favorite Jello salad when I was younger.